Mentalab-hub/explorepy/docs/usage.rst

 Event markers
 """""""""""""
-Event markers can be used for time synchronization in the analyses.
+Event markers can be used to time synch data.
 The following table describes all type of event markers available for Explore device.

 .. list-table:: Event markers table